Turia

 Major Trails And Attractions

 Riverside walks along the Turia provide gentle cycling and walking through gallery woodland and past historic water infrastructure.
 The Pedralba gorge offers more dramatic scenery with cliff views and swimming opportunities.
-Historic villages along the route provide cultural interest.
+Historic villages including Pedralba, Villamarchante, and Ribarroja del Turia along the route provide cultural interest.
+The greenway trail system connects the park to the urban fringe of Valencia, allowing cyclists to travel from the city to the natural river valley without leaving the green corridor.

 Visitor Facilities And Travel

-Multiple access points along the valley from villages between Valencia (30 minutes) and Pedralba.
-The park connects via trails to the Turia Garden park within Valencia city itself.
-Visitor information available at municipal offices in gateway villages.
+Multiple access points along the valley from villages between Valencia (30 minutes by car) and Pedralba.
+[1] The park connects via a trail greenway toward the Turia Gardens urban park within Valencia city.
+Visitor information is available at municipal offices in gateway villages.
+The proximity to Valencia means the park is accessible by public transport to gateway villages, with connections by metro and bus from the city centre.

 Conservation And Sustainability

 River water quality improvement through upgraded treatment of upstream discharges supports the return of otters and native fish.
-Invasive species management targets exotic flora (particularly giant reed) and fauna (American crayfish) that threaten native river ecosystems.
+[1] Invasive species management targets exotic flora (particularly giant reed, Arundo donax) and fauna (American crayfish) that threaten native river ecosystems.
 Flood management balances dam operations with maintaining natural flow variability essential for riparian ecosystem health.
+The 2021 park expansion strengthened the green corridor connecting Valencia city to the natural countryside, and management plans address the cumulative recreational pressure from the large urban population within easy reach of the park.

 Visitor Ratings